-- a) Course Description: The purpose of this course is to provide the student with an introduction to the basic principles of diesel engines and systems. - b) Course Learning Outcomes: The student will describe the history of diesel engines and diesel systems and their evolution; demonstrate knowledge of the basic principles of diesel systems and engines and how they function; and utilize precision instruments to diagnose and repair basic systems and engines. - c) Course Competencies: This course uses established industry competencies.
-Upon completion of this course the student must demonstrate the ability to: - i) Describe the history and evolution of diesel engines and sub-systems. - ii) Explain how the basic principles of diesel systems and engines can be applied to different types of diesel engine makes, configurations, and applications. - iii) Use industry standard computers and precision equipment to diagnose and repair the basic systems and engines. iv) Locate pertinent service information on computer based manuals. - d) Academic Integrity: (see current college catalog for policy).
+- a) Course Description: The purpose of this course is to provide the student with an introduction to how to successfully troubleshoot, diagnose, and repair steering and suspension systems - b) Course Learning Outcomes: The student will learn to i.
+Comprehend component identification and function ii.
+Troubleshoot Steering and Suspension problems iii.
+Perform alignment adjustments and repairs according to OEM and safety specifications iv.
+Understand the function of suspension and steering designs and how they impact vehicle safety and drivability v.
+Understand and identify how the suspension and steering systems interact with and effect chassis and drivetrain. - c) Course Competencies: This course uses established industry competencies.
+The student understands how to successfully troubleshoot, diagnose, and repair steering and suspension systems. - d) Academic Integrity: (see current college catalog for policy).
 Cheating or plagiarism will result in immediate disciplinary action per the college's policy. - e) SCANS and Foundation Skills: C1 through C20 and F1 through F17.
 A description of these SCANS skills is incorporated in this syllabus for reference. - f) Verification of Workplace Competencies: All graduating students in the diesel service technology program will have a comprehensive, exit review exam administered in order to comply with the state requirement for a "capstone learning experience".

-2) Specific Course / Instructor Requirements:
+Specific Course / Instructor Requirements:

-a) Textbook and Other Materials:
+Textbook and Other Materials:

-- i.
-Medium/Heavy Duty Truck Engines, Fuel & Computerized Management Systems, by Sean Bennett, published by Cengage Learning Inc., ISBN9780357358542; tools per provided list.
-These are mandatory items for your success. - Required Materials Cengage Unlimited-Access (12 Months) ISBN: 9780357700044 Available in the bookstore, you will only need one copy for all of your Diesel courses.
-As returning Seniors you should not need to purchase any books. - b) Attendance Policy: (also see current college catalog).
+i) Heavy Duty Truck Systems, by Sean Bennett, 8th Edition, Copyright 2025, published by Cengage Learning Inc., ISBN 978-0-357-93488-3; tools per provided list.
+These are mandatory items for your success.

+- ii) Required Materials Cengage Unlimited-Access (12 Months) ISBN: 9780357700044 Available in the bookstore, you will only need one copy for all of your Diesel courses.
+As returning Seniors you should not need to purchase any books. - a) Attendance Policy: (also see current college catalog).
 Additionally: A student that attains 3 absences will be administratively dropped from all classes.
 An absence will be issued when a student attends less than one half (1/2) the scheduled time, for that particular day.
 Three (3) tardy circumstances are equal to one absence.
 A tardy circumstance will also occur for the following: i) Not staying on task 1 tardy ii) Improper use of electronic devices: 1 tardy iii) Not using safety glasses in the lab or safety glasses not properly covering the eyes: